 Why do I feel compelled to talk about flying drones in Lake Tahoe…

 If you have a drone, I hope you know by now that you just can’t fly them anywhere.
-The Lake Tahoe region has many restricted areas under different jurisdictions and visitors (locals too) may not know about all of them.
-So I’ve created some files that you can download below and load into a GPS app, and always know if you can fly.
+The Lake Tahoe region has many restricted areas under different jurisdictions, and visitors (locals too) may not know about all of them.
+So I’ve created some files that you can download below and load into a GPS app, and always see if you can fly.

 Please don’t ruin it for everyone

 Many agencies have outright banned drones altogether.
 Either because